The invention of the electric guitar was a major milestone in music history.

 Every self-respecting rocker venerates this man, whose work led to the birth of rock’n’roll.

 “Johnny B. Goode,” “Sweet Little Sixteen” and “Maybelline” are all by him.
-Although this revered legend tragically died last month, he is still considered one of the best guitarists of all time. [update]
+Although this revered legend is no longer with us, he is still considered one of the best guitarists of all time.

 Now that you know the basic differences of guitar brands like Yamaha and Fender, click here to discover all the different types of electric guitars!